TF2Stadium/Assets/README.md

   of them a `-<color>` suffix contain slight modifications by TF2Stadium team members to change the color of the icon.

+* **img/steam-login-small.png**: Login button for Steam, retrieved
+  from: https://steamcommunity.com/dev/ which requests the use of their images when starting a Steam OpenID sign in.

 * **sounds/lobby-{start,readyup}.wav**: From TF2

 <!--  LocalWords:  metadata